konradgorni/VirtualWallet-React-Redux/README.md

-# VirtualWallet-React-Redux-firebase
+# VirtualWallet

 ## What is VirtualWallet

- **It is Your Virtual Wallet thanks to that you can see :**
+ *It is Your Virtual Wallet thanks to that you can see :
+  *Where you spend your money